moso/flexgrid/README.md

 **Please note:** Flexbox is only partially supported by IE10.
 Any IE-version lower than 10 does not support flexbox.
 However, Flexgrid has many fallbacks included, so IE11 is safe.
 More info [here].

+Flexgrid is an integral part of the upcoming [Nano Framework](https://github.com/getnano/nano-framework), where Flexgrid is the standard grid-system and provides a stable flexbox skeleton.

 ### Demo
 A live demo is available here: [DEMO]